 10. Muscat, Oman (MCT)

-Annual traffic of travelers from the past 10 years to the Bangalore International Airport:
+Annual traffic of travellers from the past 10 years to the Bangalore International Airport 2025:

 Kempegowda International Airport, Bangalore, is about 35 km from MG Road.
 By car on NH 44, it takes around 45–60 minutes, with traffic jams often near Hebbal and Yelahanka.
 From Whitefield, the Airport lies 45 km away via the Outer Ring Road and NH 44.
 A taxi costs about ₹1,200–₹1,500 and takes 55–70 minutes.
 The BMTC Vayu Vajra shuttle runs every 30 minutes from 4 am to midnight, covering the route in about 75 minutes for ₹260.

 Prestige Evergreen is one of the latest apartment launches near the Kempegowda International Airport, just 51 km away from the project site, developed by the Prestige group in Varthur Main Road, Whitefield.
-This pre-launch Onsite offers best- designed 1, 2, and 3 BHK flats, with a configuration range of 750 - 1900 sq ft, a total of 2000 apartments.
+It offers the best-designed 1, 2, and 3 BHK flats, with a configuration range of 660 – 2520 sq ft, and a total of 2000 apartments.
 It can be reached through State Highway 104.
 This route takes about 1 hour and 32 minutes.

 It is one of India’s busiest airports and is famous for its eco-friendly Terminal 2, global flight connections, and modern passenger facilities.